 How to make oat flour

 Blend old-fashioned or quick-cooking oats (certified gluten-free if necessary) in your blender or food processor until they turn into a fine, even flour.
 Leftover flour stores well for later.
+See a tutorial here.

 How to turn old fashioned oats into quick-cooking oats